vizabi/vizabi/src/managers/layout/README.md

 * Acceptable value: String

-The name of the widget which is to be referenced.
-The widget name follows the name that was given in the set of rules for the Layout Manager.
+The name of the component which is to be referenced.
+The component name follows the name that was given in the set of rules for the Layout Manager.

 ```